isomerpages/moe-northshorepri/_departments/PE and Aesthetics/Physical Education (PE).md

 **Inter-Class Games & Games Carnival (P3–P6) at Northshore Primary School**
 Alongside our Lower Primary Games Day, Northshore Primary School also organised an exciting Inter-Class Games and Games Carnival for our Primary 3 to Primary 6 students.
 The event brought together energy, teamwork, and sportsmanship as students represented their classes and participated in a variety of engaging activities.

-Students took part enthusiastically in both competitive and carnival-style games, cheering one another on and demonstrating resilience and fair play.
+Students participated enthusiastically in both competitive and carnival-style games, cheering one another on and demonstrating resilience and fair play.
 The lively atmosphere reflected the school’s commitment to holistic development through physical education and character building.

 The Inter-Class Games and Games Carnival provided a meaningful platform for students to strengthen friendships, build teamwork, and embody values such as respect and perseverance.